+- 4. What time of day they sleep (if applicable)

 - 5. Things that make them happy or sad

 - 6. Food they like and dislike

 - 7. Toileting needs / nappy changing

 - 8. Any daily routines

 What happens during a home visit?

 To arrange a home visit, we look at the enquiry forms which parents/carers have filled in, which includes the following information: